MicrosoftDocs/windowsserverdocs/WindowsServerDocs/get-started/semi-annual-channel-overview.md

 The Semi-annual Channel will be available to volume-licensed customers with [Software Assurance](https://www.microsoft.com/licensing/licensing-programs/software-assurance-default.aspx), as well as via the Azure Marketplace or other cloud/hosting service providers and loyalty programs such as MSDN.

-There will be two phases to each Semi-annual Channel release:

-- **Semi-annual Channel (pilot)**: Pilot releases are supported in production.
-They are intended for application validation, developers, and end-user acceptance testing before broad deployment.
-- **Semi-annual Channel (broad)**: Several months later, the pilot release will be declared ready for broad deployment.
-Media sources will be refreshed with new media that contains the original pilot build plus any applicable security and non-security updates.
-The build is now appropriate for broad deployment in production.
-Customers who installed the original pilot build and have kept up with cumulative updates do not need to re-install the build when it is declared ready for broad deployment.

 ![Semi-annual Channel release timing](./media/SAC-release-timing.png)

 In this new model, Windows Server releases are identified by the year and month of release: for example, in 2017, a release in the 9th month (September) would be identified as **version 1709**.
 Windows Server will release semi-annually in fall and spring.
 Another release in March 2018 would be version 1803.
-The support lifecycle for each release is 18 months starting with day 1 of the pilot phase.
+The support lifecycle for each release is 18 months

 ## Device compatibility